 1979 Seiko A158-5060 James Bond “Moonraker” Quartz Alarm Chronograph

-DIAL: Original Liquid Crystal Display (LCD) digital display, with all LCD portions functioning as designed.
+DIAL: Original Liquid Crystal Display (LCD) digital display, with all LCD portions functioning as designed, albeit with a slight fade in the LCD.

 CASE: Original 34mm (35.5mm w/crown) x 39.5mm stainless-steel case.